Topological metrizations of trees, and new quartet methods of tree inference: Species Tree inference by Quartet Distance Consensus

-\begin{theorem} Let $S_n$ denote a sample of $n$ gene trees, possibly with missing taxa, from the multispecies coalescent model on a fixed rooted topological species tree $\sigma^r$ on taxa $X$, with branch lengths $\lambda$.
-Further suppose that for each subset of 4 taxa in $X$ as $n\to \infty$ the number of trees in $S_n$ that have leaves labelled by the four goes to $\infty$.
-Let $M$ denote any tree building or selection algorithm that given pairwise distances sufficiently close to those fitting a (not necessarily ultrametric) tree will return that tree.
-Then with $\sigma$ the unrooted topological species tree and $\sigma_n$ the unrooted topological tree inferred by QDC/M from the sample $S_n$, \end{theorem}
+\begin{theorem} Let $\sigma^r$ denote a rooted binary metric species tree, with positive branch lengths, and fix any quartet-informative taxon deletion model.
+Consider a sample $S_n$ of $n$ gene trees obtained by first independently drawing gene trees on $X$ from the multispecies coalescent model on $\sigma^r$ and then applying the deletion model independently to each tree.
+Let $M$ denote any tree building or selection algorithm that given pairwise distances fitting a (not necessarily ultrametric) tree will return that tree.
+Then with $\sigma$ the unrooted topological species tree and $\hat \sigma_n$ the unrooted topological tree inferred by QDC/M from the sample $S_n$, \end{theorem}

+\begin{proof} Consider a subset $\{a,b,c,d\}$ of 4 taxa in $X$.
+Let $S_n'\subseteq S_n$ be those trees in the sample on which the 4 appear.
+Because the taxon deletion model is quartet informative, with probability 1 we have $|S_n'|\to \infty$ as $n\to\infty$.
+Moreover, if $ab|cd$ is displayed on $\sigma^r$, the quartet on the four displayed on any tree in $S_n'$ is a trinomial random variable \cite{adr2011a} with parameters satisfying

+(While the precise values of these probabilities depend on branch lengths in $\sigma^r$, only the inequality and equality shown are needed for our argument.)
+Then with denoting the vector of counts of the quartets displayed in $S_n'$ we have that as $n\to\infty$, $c(n))/|S_n'|$ converges in probability to $(p_{ab|cd},p_{ac|bd},p_{ad|bc})$.
+This implies That is, with probability approaching 1 the dominant quartet displayed on the gene trees matches that displayed on the species tree.

+Since there are a finite number of subsets of 4 taxa, this implies that as $n\to\infty$ the probability approaches 1 that for \emph{all} sets of 4 taxa the dominant gene tree quartet is displayed on the species tree $\sigma$.
+But if all the dominant quartets are those displayed on the species tree $\sigma$, then the algorithm computes the quartet distance on $\sigma$, so it returns $\hat \sigma_n=\sigma$. \end{proof}

 The ability to deal with missing taxa is potentially an advantage of species tree inference by QDC over the U-STAR approach.
-Although simulations \cite{ASTRID} have shown good performance of U-STAR with taxa missing from gene trees uniformly at random, it is unclear how relevant that pattern of missing-ness is to empirical data.
-No theoretical argument supporting consistency of U-STAR in any circumstance of missing taxa has been given, and particularly in the case of non-uniform patterns of missing taxa statistical consistency seems unlikely.
+Although simulations \cite{ASTRID} have shown good performance of U-STAR with taxa missing from gene trees uniformly at random, it is unclear how relevant that pattern of missing-ness is to empirical data.The consistency of U-STAR under a uniform deletion model is investigated in \cite{Nute2018}, but the proof given there is flawed (with a correction in preparation \cite{Nute2019}).
+However, in the case of non-uniform patterns of missing taxa statistical consistency seems unlikely.
 Indeed, it is relatively easy to construct small examples with non-uniform missing taxa where the U-STAR distance does not exactly fit any tree, though a formal proof of inconsistency would have to establish that whatever distance method of tree construction is used cannot overcome this.

 To analyze the running time of QDC, suppose QDC is applied to a list of $n$ gene trees, all on a set of $N$ taxa.
 As stated in \cite{ASTRID}, one can compute the matrix of pairwise split distances for a gene tree in time $\mathcal O(N^2)$.
 From this, for any 4 distinct taxa one can use the 4-point condition to determine which quartet is displayed, in constant time.
 Determining all displayed quartets on a single gene tree can thus be done in time $\mathcal O(N^4)$, and counting all quartets on all $n$ gene trees in time $\mathcal O(N^4n)$.
 Once this is done, the dominant quartet for each set of 4 taxa separates 4 pairs of taxa, and so contributes to 4 pairwise quartet distances.
 Considering each quartet, then, we obtain the pairwise distance matrix in additional time $\mathcal O(N^4)$.
 Using, say, NJ for tree construction requires time $\mathcal O(N^3)$, so the total time complexity of QDC/NJ is $\mathcal O(N^4n)$.